aptech/docs/docs/CR-aggregate.rst

 Purpose
 ----------------
-Aggregates the data in the columns of a matrix based upon a key column with a choice of method.
+Aggregates the data in the columns of a matrix based upon a column containing group ids with a choice of method.

 Format
 ----------------
 .. function:: x_agg = aggregate(x [, method])

-    :param x: data
+    :param x: data, where the first column contains the ids for the groups on which to aggregate.
-    :type x: NxK matrix, where the first column contains the ids for the groups on which to aggregate.
+    :type x: NxK matrix

     :param method: Specifies which aggregation method to use.